 Day 1 Chiang Mai – Doi Inthanon

-Your guide and driver will meet you at the hotel for your Visit Doi Inthanon and Ancient Lanna Cities trip.
-We continue further into the national park.
+Your guide and driver will meet you at the hotel for your two days/one night tour Visit Doi Inthanon and Ancient Lanna Cities trip.
+We continue further into the Doi Inthanon national park.
+Our first stop will be the spectacular Vachirathan Waterfall that most famous waterfall in the park.
 Next up is the Sirithan Waterfall, often overlooked due to time constraints.
 We love this little waterfall.
 It is only a short walk to the viewpoint.
-Next up is the spectacular Vachirathan Waterfall that most famous waterfall in the park.
 We continue to the summit of the highest mountain in Thailand.
-We will visit the monument of King Wichayanon, whose ashes are interned here.
+We will visit the monument of King Inthawichayanon, whose ashes are interned here.

 Angka and Pha Dok Siew Nature Trails